Optimal Training of Fair Predictive Models: Efficient Approximation of Fair Worlds

-} where $f(Z) := \E[Y | Z] - \E[Y | A, \{Z \setminus A\} = 0]$ and $\phi(A) = w_0 + w_aA$.
-Furthermore, $w_a$ corresponds to $\pi$-specific effect of $A$ on $Y$. \end{theorem} To illustrate the above reparameterization, consider the graph in Fig.~\ref{fig:graphs}(b), discussed in \cite{NabiShpitser18Fair, chiappa2018path}.
+To illustrate the above reparameterization, consider the graph in Fig.~\ref{fig:graphs}(b), discussed in \cite{NabiShpitser18Fair, chiappa2018path}.
 Assume the direct path and the paths through $M$ of $A$ on $Y$ are the impermissible pathways.
-The corresponding PSE is encoded by a counterfactual contrast with respect to { $Y(a, M(a), L(a', M(a)))$}.
-The reparameterization in Theorem~\ref{theorem:reparam} amounts to: {
+The corresponding PSE is encoded by a counterfactual contrast with respect to $Y(a, M(a), L(a', M(a)))$.
+The reparameterization in Theorem~\ref{theorem:reparam} amounts to: